 “One of those houses is for sale, and it is listed at a price that is 10 or 20% of what it would cost in Florida or California!” my wife exclaimed as she saw it listed online.

 We made immediate plans to go back to Pedasi and ended up buying one of those three houses within a couple of weeks.
 We couldn’t have been happier.

 And, the more time that we have spent in Pedasi, the more we have fallen in love with it.
 The number of great restaurants like Terry’s, Segreto, Bohemia, Smiley’s and others is incredible for such a small town.
-Even though we don’t have school age children, the Oxford School is going to greatly elevate the attractiveness for other expats to relocate to the area.
 And, the local Panamanians couldn’t be friendlier.

 Panama has also impressed us and if you look at the statistics, they are greatly distancing themselves from other Central and South American countries in their economic numbers.
 Having the stable Panama Canal bringing in 1/3 of the national GDP is a huge plus and continues to make Panama more of a hemispheric center point for growing trade.
 A dollar denominated currency is also a big plus, as well as the growing number of expats who are flocking to the country.

 We are so proud to call Panama and Pedasi home!